Engee documentation

 Out[0]:

-- In Julia, the construct [x,y,z] always creates an array containing three elements: x, y, and z.- To concatenate along the first ("vertical") dimension, call the vcat(x,y,z) function or use a semicolon ([x; y; z]) as a delimiter.- To concatenate along the second ("horizontal") dimension, call the hcat(x,y,z) function or use a space ([x y z]) as a separator.- To create block matrices (with concatenation along the first two dimensions), call the hvcat function or combine spaces and semicolons as delimiters ([a b; c d]).
+1. In Julia, the construction [x,y,z] always creates an array containing three elements: x, y, and z. — To concatenate by the first ("vertical") dimension, call the vcat(x,y,z) function or use a semicolon ([x; y; z]) as a separator. — To concatenate the second ("horizontal") dimension, call the hcat(x,y,z) function or use a space ([x y z]) as a separator. — To create block matrices (with concatenation over the first two dimensions), call the hvcat function or combine spaces and semicolons as separators ([a b; c d]).

 In [ ]: